jkimthu/growing-up/README.md

 ## CALCULATIONS REPORTED IN MANUSCRIPT

-1. calculations of yield are found in script estimateYield.m
+1. calculations of yield (estimateYield.m)
 2. calculations regarding response of growth rate to nutrient shifts (timescale and magnitude of change)
+3. calculations quantifying noise in single-cell instantaneous growth rate (quantifyNoise.m)